Chaste/Chaste.github.io/site/content/docs/paper-tutorials/Plos2013/SpiralWave.md

-This tutorial is automatically generated from the file projects/Plos2013/test/TestSpiralWaveLiteratePaper.hpp at revision r24473.
+This tutorial was generated from the file [TestSpiralWaveLiteratePaper.hpp](https://github.com/Chaste/project_Plos2013/blob/5b522e0ce55ac81ce8728f858b10464e9d7cfb98/test/TestSpiralWaveLiteratePaper.hpp).
 Note that the code is given in full at the bottom of the page.